Chinese sun and moon mirrors: Speculum metallurgy

-The Kaogongji "Record Examining Crafts" section of the Rites of Zhou (above) lists six official standards for tóngxī 銅錫 copper-tin (Cu-Sn) bronze alloys to produce different implements; from the least tin (1 part per 5 parts copper) for "bells and sacrificial urns" to the most (1 part tin per 1 part copper) for "metallic mirrors", namely, the jiànsuì 鑒燧 "mirror-igniter" alloy.
+The Kaogongji "Record Examining Crafts" section of the Rites of Zhou (above) lists six official standards for copper-tin (Cu-Sn) bronze alloys to produce different implements; from the least tin (1 part per 5 parts copper) for "bells and sacrificial urns" to the most (1 part tin per 1 part copper) for "metallic mirrors", namely, the "mirror-igniter" alloy.
 However, these ratios are based on Chinese numerology instead of practical metallurgy.

 Beyond about 32% the alloy becomes excessively brittle, and increasing tin content brings no further advantages of any kind; this the Han metallurgists evidently knew.
 Indeed they knew much more, for they almost always added up to 9% of lead, a constituent which greatly improved the casting properties.
 Han specular metal is truly white, reflects without tinning or silvering, resists scratching and corrosion well, and was admirably adapted for the purposes of its makers.